MicrosoftDocs/Virtualization-Documentation/tlfs.md

 to these patents, trademarks, copyrights, or other intellectual property.

-**Copyright Information**
+## Copyright Information

-This document is provided “as-is”.
+This document is provided “as-is".
 Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.